Sinaloa Cartel: Alleged collusion with Mexican federal forces

 There have also been multiple reports of senior members of the Sinaloa Cartel giving out bribes to high-ranking Mexican government officials.
 A witness testified at Joaquin "El Chapo" Guzmán's 2019 U.S. trial that the former president of Mexico, Enrique Peña Nieto, took a $100 million bribe from El Chapo.
 In early 2023, the former Secretary of Public Security in Mexico from 2006 to 2012, Genaro Garcia Luna, was convicted for accepting millions of dollars in cash bribes from the Sinaloa Cartel, in exchange for his resources as a public official.
 The Sinaloa Cartel often had access to Mexico's Federal Police, as well as having access to sensitive information to shake off law enforcement.

-During his August 2025 guilty plea in a U.S. federal court in Brooklyn, former El Chapo lieutenant Ismael "El Mayo" Zambada gave input on the cartel's long history of paying bribes to Mexican police and military commanders, which payments going as far back as to the time the Sinaloa Cartel was starting.
+During his August 2025 guilty plea in a U.S. federal court in Brooklyn, cartel leader Ismael "El Mayo" Zambada gave input on the cartel's long history of paying bribes to Mexican police and military commanders, with payments going as far back as to the time the Sinaloa Cartel was starting.

+According to federal court documents in Manhattan, Gerardo Mérida Sánchez—a former public security official in the Mexican state of Sinaloa—is accused of teaming up with leaders of the Sinaloa cartel to sneak large amounts of drugs into the United States.
+The indictment says he took more than $100,000 a month in bribes from Los Chapitos to protect the cartel's smuggling routes into the U.S. He was arrested in Arizona on May 11 and then transferred to New York.
+This case shows how drug production and trafficking networks in Mexico play a role in supplying a large share of the illegal drugs that end up being used in the United States.